metatomic

 allow any model architecture to be used.

-This library focusses on exporting and importing fully working, already trained models.
-If you want to train existing architectures with new data or re-use existing trained models, look into the (work in progress!) metatrain project instead.
+This library focuses on exporting and importing fully working, already trained models.
+If you want to train existing architectures with new data or re-use existing trained models, look into the metatrain project instead.

-All of this and more will find answers in this overview!
+All these questions and more will be answered in this overview!

-Learn how to define your own models using metatomic, and how to use these models to run simulation in various simulation engines.
+Learn how to define your own models using metatomic

-Explore the various simulation softwares that can use metatomic models, and what each one of them can do, from running molecular dynamics simulations to interactive dataset exploration.
+Explore the various simulation software that can use metatomic models, and what each one of them can do, from running molecular dynamics simulations to interactive dataset exploration.